 10 games and activities to build phonemic awareness

-- Present books with rhyme, repetition, and rhythm.
-Mother Goose books, Dr. Seuss books, Shel Silverstein, Jack Prelutsky, Chicka Chicka Boom Boom by Bill Martin, and the alphabet books by Edward Lear are favorites.
+- Read books with your child that use rhyme, repetition, and rhythm.
+Favorites are Mother Goose, Dr. Seuss, Shel Silverstein, Jack Prelutsky, Chicka Chicka Boom Boom by Bill Mar, and the alphabet books by Edward Lear are favorites.

-- Rhyming Games — “I am thinking of an animal that rhymes with hat.
+- Play rhyming games: “I am thinking of an animal that rhymes with hat.
 What is the animal?”
 Answer: cat.

-- Segmentation — Pass your child a cup and ask: “What are the three sounds you hear in the word cup?”, and at the same time, if necessary, extend the sounds while pronouncing the word.
+- Play segmentation games: Ask your child to identify all the sounds in a word, such as, “What are the three sounds you hear in the word cup?”
+To help them, if necessary, extend the sounds while pronouncing the word.
 Answer: /k/ – /u/ – /p/.

-- Blending — Whenever you’re talking with your child and using some simple words, like big, stop and say: “Here are the sounds of a word.
+- Play blending games: Give your child three sounds and ask them to identify the word.
+For example, say, “Here are the sounds of a word.
 Guess what the word is.”
 Then follow with the sounds /b/, /i/, and /g/.
 Answer: big.

 - Reinforcing phonemic awareness skills needn’t be too elaborate or time consuming.
 Focus on one specific skill at a time.
 Five simple minutes, three times a day, will go a long way toward reinforcing that skill.

-- There is no need to fret if your child doesn’t get this right away.
-It may take a lot of examples, a lot of repeated attempts, and a lot of practice for success.
+- There is no need to fret if your child doesn’t understand phonemic awareness immediately.
+It might take a lot of practice for success — and that’s okay.